owncloud/ocis/docs/ocis/migration.md

 One pair for `/webdav/home` or `/dav/files/<username>/home` and another pair for every accepted share.
 The shares will be accessible at `/webdav/shares/` when the server side enables the spaces API.
 Files can be identified using the `uuid`  and moved to the correct sync pair.

 ### Stage-4.1
-When reading the files from ocis return the same `uuid`.
+When reading the files from oCIS return the same `uuid`.
 It can be migrated to an extended attribute or it can be read from oc10.
 If users change it the client will not be able to detect a move and maybe other weird stuff happens. *What if the uuid gets lost on the server side due to a partial restore?*

 {{< /hint >}}

+##### graph API endpoint
+1. Deploy graph api to list spaces
+2. Use curl to list spaces using graph drives endpoint

+##### owncloud flavoured WebDAV endpoint
+1. Deploy Ocdav
+2. Use curl to send PROPFIND

+##### data provider for up and download
+1. Deploy dataprovider
+2. Use curl to up and download files
+3. Use tus to upload files

+Deploy ...

+##### share manager
+Deploy share manager with owncloud driver

+##### reva gateway
+1. Deploy gateway to authenticate requests?
+I guess we need that first...
+Or we need the to mint a token.
+Might be a good exercise.

+##### automated deployment
+Finally, deploy OCIS with a config to set up everything running in a single oCIS runtime or in multiple containers.

+#### Rollback
+You can stop the oCIS process at any time.

+#### Notes
+Multiple ownCloud instances can be merged into one oCIS instance.
+The file ids will be prefixed with a new storage space id which is used to route requests to the correct storage provider.
+_TODO @butonic find code example for routing or link ADR?_

 #### FAQ
-_Feel free to add you rquestion as a PR to this document using the link at the top of this page!_
+_Feel free to add your question as a PR to this document using the link at the top of this page!_

 ### Stage 4: _internal write access with oCIS_
 Test writing data with oCIS into the existing ownCloud 10 data directory using the `owncloudsql` storage driver.

-#### Why?
 #### User impact
+Only administrators will be able to explore oCIS during this stage.
+End users should not be affected if the testing is limited to test users.

 #### Steps
+Set `read_only: false` in the storage provider config.
+_TODO @butonic add read only flag to storage drivers_

 #### Verification
 #### Rollback
+Set `read_only: true` in the storage provider config.
+_TODO @butonic add read only flag to storage drivers_

 #### Notes
+With write access it becomes possible to manipulate existing files and shares.

 #### FAQ
-_Feel free to add you rquestion as a PR to this document using the link at the top of this page!_
+_Feel free to add your question as a PR to this document using the link at the top of this page!_

-### Stage-5
-Introduce reverse proxy and switch over early adopters, let admins gain trust in the new backend by comparing metrics of the two systems and having it running in parallel.

-#### Why?
+### Stage-5: _introduce user aware proxy_
+In the previous stages oCIS was only accessible for administrators with access to the network.
+To expose only a single service to the internet, oCIS comes with a user aware proxy that can be used to route requests to the existing ownCloud 10 installation or oCIS, based on the authenticated user.
+The proxy uses OIDC to identify the logged in user and route them to the configured backend.

 #### User impact
+The IP address of the ownCloud host changes.
+There is no change for the file sync and share functionality when requests are handled by the oCIS codebase as it uses the same database and storage system as owncloud 10.

-#### Steps
+#### Steps and verifications

-Maybe part of Stage 4?
-No, leave as dedicated step as we now need to change the dom
-#### Verification
+##### Deploy oCIS proxy
+1. Deploy the `ocis proxy`
+2. Verify the requests are routed based on the ownCloud 10 routing policy `oc10` by default

+##### Test user based routing
+1. Change the routing policy for a user or an early adoptors group to `ocis` _TODO @butonic currently, the migration selector will use the `ocis` policy for users that have been added to the accounts service.
+IMO we need to evaluate a claim from the IdP._
+2. Verify the requests are routed based on the oCIS routing policy `oc10` for 'migrated' users.

+At this point you are ready to rock & roll!

+##### Let ownCloud domain point to proxy
+1. Update the dns to use the oCIS proxy instead of the ownCloud application servers directly.
+2. Let DNS propagate the change and monitor requests moving from the ownCloud application servers to the oCIS proxy.
+3. Verify the DNS change has propagated sufficiently.
+All requests should now use the oCIS Proxy.

 #### Rollback
+Should there be a problem with the oCIS routes the user can be routed to ownCloud by changing his routing policy.
+In case of unfixable problems with the proxy the DNS needs to be updated to use the ownCloud 10 application servers directly.
+This could also be done in a load balancer.

 #### Notes
+The proxy is stateless, multiple instances can be deployed as needed.

 #### FAQ
-_Feel free to add you rquestion as a PR to this document using the link at the top of this page!_
+_Feel free to add your question as a PR to this document using the link at the top of this page!_

-### Stage-6
+### Stage-6: _parallel deployment_
-Voluntary transition period and subsequent hard deadline for all users

-#### Why?
+Running ownCloud 10 and oCIS in parallel is a crucial stage for the migration: it allows users access to group shares regardless of the system that is being used to to access the data.
+A user by user migration with multiple domains would technically break group shares when users vanish because they (and their data) are no longer available in the old system.

+Depending on the amount of power users on an instance, the admin may want to allow users to voluntarily migrate to the oCIS backend.
+A monitoring system can be used to visualize the behavior for the two systems and gain trust in the overall stability and performance.

 #### User impact
+Since the underling data is still stored in the same systems, a similar or performance can be expected.
+See _TODO hmpf outdated didn't we want to run them nightly? ..._
+_TODO @butonic update performance comparisons nightly_

 #### Steps
+There are several options to move users to the oCIS backend:
+- Use a canary app to let users decide thamselves
+- Use an early adoptors group with an opt in
+- Force migrate users in batch or one by one at the administrators will

 #### Verification
+The same verification steps as for the internal testing stage apply.
+Just from the outside.

 #### Rollback
+Until now, the oCIS configuration mimics ownCloud 10 and uses the old data directory layout and the ownCloud 10 database.
+Users can seamlessly be switched from ownCloud 10 to oCIS and back again.
+_TODO @butonic we need a canary app that allows users to decide for themself which backend to use_

 #### Notes
+Running the two systems in parallel stage
+Try to keep the duration of this stage short.
+Until now we only added services and made the system more complex. oCIS aims to reduce the maintenance cost of an ownCloud instance.
+You will not get there if you keep both systems alive.

 #### FAQ
-_Feel free to add you rquestion as a PR to this document using the link at the top of this page!_
+_Feel free to add your question as a PR to this document using the link at the top of this page!_

-### Stage-7
+### Stage-7: _shut down ownCloud 10_
 Disable ownCloud 10 in the proxy, all requests are now handled by oCIS, shut down oc10 web servers and redis (or keep for calendar & contacts only? rip out files from oCIS?)

-#### Why?
 #### User impact
+All users are already sent to the oCIS backend.
+Shutting down ownCloud 10 will remove the old web UI, apps and functionality that is not yet present in ownCloud web.
+For example contacts and calendar.
+_TODO @butonic recommend alternatives_

 #### Steps
+1. Shut down the apache servers that are running the ownCloud 10 PHP code.
+2. DO NOT SHUT DOWN THE DATABASE, YET!

 #### Verification
+The ownCloud 10 classic web UI should no longer be reachable.

 #### Rollback
+Redeploy ownCloud 10.

 #### Notes
+The database needs to remain online until the storage layer has been migrated as well.
+On thing at a time.

 #### FAQ
-_Feel free to add you rquestion as a PR to this document using the link at the top of this page!_
+_Feel free to add your question as a PR to this document using the link at the top of this page!_

-### Stage-8
-User by user storage migration from `owncloud` driver to `ocis`/`s3ng`/`cephfs`...

-#### Why?
+### Stage 8: _storage migration_
+To get rid of the database we will move the metadata from the old ownCloud 10 database into dedicated storage providers.
+This can happen in a user by user fashion. group drives can properly be migrated to group, project or workspaces in this stage.

 #### User impact
+Noticeable performance improvements because we effectively shard the storage logic and persistence.

 #### Steps
+1. User by user storage migration from `owncloud` or `ownclouds3` driver to `ocis`/`s3ng`/`cephfs`... currently this means copying the metadata from one storage provider to another using the cs3 api.
+_TODO @butonic implement `ownclouds3` based on `s3ng`_
+_TODO @butonic implement tiered storage provider for seamless migration_
+2. Change the responsible storage provider for a storage space (e.g. a user home, a group or project space are a workspace) in the storage registry.
+_TODO @butonic document how to manually do that until the storge registry can discover that on its own._

 #### Verification
+Start with a test user, then move to early adoptors and finally migrate all users.

 #### Rollback
+To switch the storage provider again the same storage space migration can be performed again: copy medatata and blob data using the CS3 api, then change the responsible storage provider in the storage registry.

 #### Notes
+Multiple ownCloud instances can be merged into one oCIS instance.
+The file ids will be prefixed with a new storage space id which is used to route requests to the correct storage provider.

+The storage space migration will become a seamless feature in the future that allows administrators to move users to storage systems with different capabilities, to implement premium features, deprovisioning strategies or archiving.

+_TODO @butonic screenshot for logical file ids and inodes or owncloudsql fileids that decouple storage from the logical uuids_

 #### FAQ
-_Feel free to add you rquestion as a PR to this document using the link at the top of this page!_
+_Feel free to add your question as a PR to this document using the link at the top of this page!_

 ### Stage-9
 Migrate share data to &lt;yet to determine&gt; share manager backend and shut down ownCloud database